Voting by proxy

 Can I apply for a proxy vote?

-You can apply for a proxy vote as long as you are on the electoral register.
+Anyone who is individually registered can apply for a proxy vote.
 When you apply for a proxy vote you have to provide a reason.
 You can apply for a proxy vote if:

 Except if you are registered blind, you may have to get someone to support your application to confirm that your reason for applying to vote by proxy is valid.
 Read the notes that accompany the application form to find out if you need to get someone to support your application and who can do it.